slebok/slebok/terms/static_attribute_evaluation.md

 # Static attribute evaluation algorithm
 ## Definition
-Uses an evaluation order computed ahead of evaluation time, based on the dependencies in the attribute grammar, approximating the dependencis between attribute instances in any [abstract syntax tree](abstract_syntax_tree.md).
+Uses an evaluation order computed ahead of evaluation time, based on the dependencies in the attribute grammar, approximating the dependencies between attribute instances in any [abstract syntax tree](abstract_syntax_tree.md).
 Is typically [exhaustive](exhaustive_attribute_evaluation.md).

 A widely used static algorithm is Kastens' algorithm for *ordered attribute grammars*.
 It represents the precomputed evaluation orders as, so called, *visit sequences*.